 Schelling urges parents not to make things overly complicated.
 “They’re really looking to their parents for overall guidance on how to treat the world and how to treat other people,” he says.

 As your children reach upper elementary school or middle school, you’ll need to adapt how you talk about gender identity, Schelling says.
 It’s never just a one-and-done conversation but about finding relevant opportunities, like when you’re discussing bullying or see a transgender character on TV, he says.
+With so many anti-trans laws cropping up nationwide, it could create opportunities to talk with older kids about how these are a form of discrimination and based on misconceptions.

-This way, they’ll grow up knowing there’s nothing wrong with being transgender.
+When you raise your kids in an environment that’s affirming of LGBTQ+ people, they’ll grow up knowing there’s nothing wrong with being transgender.
 “When they see a kid getting shoved into a locker at school because they’re trans, they will recognize it’s wrong because they’ve been raised in a household where they are taught to be kind and respectful,” Schelling says.

 Be aware of your attitude and biases